DunDuck-Dev/DunDuck/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Reaction Core.
+This issue tracker is only for technical issues related to Dunduck Core.

-General Reaction questions and/or support requests and are best directed to the [Reaction Discord](https://discord.gg/UTpJgqPNJd).
+General Dunduck questions and/or support requests and are best directed to the [Dunduck Discord](https://discord.gg/UTpJgqPNJd).

 To report critical security issues, DM the Core or Developer Teams instead of creating Github issues.